Install from GitHub

 name: "{{< var name >}}"

-populates this area and your actual name is displayed in the output.
+document, your actual name is displayed in the output.
+Adding your

 file is composed of key:value